Most people have the perception that long-distance relationships don’t work.

 Make it a team effort.

 Children perform better when they live together with their parents.
-For a long-distance relationship with children involved, it can be hard maintaining those bonds.
+Maintaining those bonds can be hard for a long-distance relationship with children involved.

-However, couples must understand and internalize the fact that making the relationship work requires both parties.
+However, couples must understand and internalize that making the relationship work requires both parties.

 There should be a concrete plan to ensure the children don’t feel the parent’s absence.